WellthCare

-Yes, you can absolutely use healthcare benefits for both fertility treatments and maternity care, but how you access those benefits-and what is covered-depends heavily on the type of health plan you have, your employer’s specific benefit design, and where you live.
+You can use healthcare benefits for both fertility treatments and maternity care, but how you access those benefits—and what's covered—depends on your health plan, your employer's specific benefit design, and where you live.
 Traditional employer-sponsored plans (often called BUCA plans, referring to Blue Cross, UnitedHealthcare, Cigna, and Aetna) typically cover prenatal, delivery, and postnatal maternity care as essential health benefits.
-However, fertility treatments like in-vitro fertilization (IVF), intrauterine insemination (IUI), and egg freezing have much more variable coverage.
+But fertility treatments like in-vitro fertilization (IVF), intrauterine insemination (IUI), and egg freezing?
+Coverage varies wildly.
 Many plans either exclude these outright or impose strict limits.
-This is where a newer approach-like a health-to-wealth system such as WellthCare-can shift the paradigm by rewarding preventive and proactive care, and by helping employees use their benefits more strategically.
+That's where a newer approach—like a health-to-wealth system such as WellthCare—can shift the paradigm by rewarding preventive and proactive care, and by helping employees use their benefits more strategically.
+WellthCare automatically rewards every verified preventive action—like fertility-related labs or prenatal visits—with store dollars and retirement contributions, directly offsetting out-of-pocket costs for family planning at no additional employer out-of-pocket cost.

 Under the Affordable Care Act (ACA), most employer-sponsored health plans and all individual market plans must cover maternity and newborn care as an essential health benefit.
-This includes:
+This includes prenatal visits and screenings, labor and delivery (including hospital stays), postpartum care for both mother and baby, and breastfeeding support and supplies (like pumps).
+But don't assume everything's free—deductibles and co-pays can still add up.

-If you are enrolled in a self-funded plan (which many larger employers use), the same maternity benefits are often included, but your employer can customize the details.
+If you're enrolled in a self-funded plan (which many larger employers use), the same maternity benefits are often included, but your employer can customize the details.
 For example, some plans may offer lower deductibles for in-network maternity providers or require pre-authorization for certain services.
-The key is to review your Summary Plan Description (SPD) or call your benefits administrator to confirm exactly what is covered and what your out-of-pocket costs will be.
-With traditional plans, these costs can still be significant-deductibles, co-pays, and coinsurance add up, especially during a high-utilization event like childbirth.
+The key is to review your Summary Plan Description (SPD) or call your benefits administrator to confirm exactly what's covered and what your out-of-pocket costs will be.
+With traditional plans, those costs can still be significant—deductibles, co-pays, and coinsurance pile up fast, especially during a high-utilization event like childbirth.

 Fertility Treatments: The Coverage Gap

 Fertility treatments are a different story.
 While some states (like Massachusetts, New York, and California) mandate that certain insurance plans cover fertility diagnostics and treatments, many employer plans still exclude IVF, IUI, and fertility preservation (egg/sperm freezing).
 According to the National Infertility Association, only about 25% of large employers offer IVF coverage.
-Even when it is covered, you may face:
+Even when it is covered, you may face lifetime caps on benefits (e.g., $15,000 total), age limits (e.g., only for women under 40), requirements to try less expensive treatments (like Clomid or IUI) first, and significant co-insurance (e.g., 50% of costs).
+It's a mess, frankly.

-Many employers are now offering fertility benefits through specialized vendors or fertility-focused health plans as a way to attract and retain talent.
+Many employers now offer fertility benefits through specialized vendors or fertility-focused health plans as a way to attract and retain talent.
 These can integrate with your existing medical or pharmacy benefits but often require separate enrollment.
-If your employer offers a WellthCare-style system, note that the WellthCare Store™ provides free, spendable dollars for FSA-approved health purchases-which can include some fertility-related products (like supplements, ovulation kits, or fertility monitors) that you might otherwise pay for out-of-pocket.
-This is a creative way to offset costs even when insurance doesn’t cover the procedure itself.
+If your employer offers a WellthCare-style system, note that the WellthCare Store™ provides free, spendable dollars for FSA-approved health purchases—which can include some fertility-related products (like supplements, ovulation kits, or fertility monitors) that you might otherwise pay for out-of-pocket.
+That's a creative way to offset costs even when insurance doesn't cover the procedure itself.

 How a Health-to-Wealth System Like WellthCare Changes the Equation

 WellthCare operates differently from traditional health plans.
-It is not insurance; it is an operating system that sits alongside your existing plan and makes preventive care more rewarding.
-For maternity and fertility, this means:
+It's not insurance; it's an operating system that sits alongside your existing plan and makes preventive care more rewarding.
+For maternity and fertility, here's how:

 • $0 co-pay care first: Employees use WellthCare's preventive care options (like scans, lab work, and nurse concierge services) before filing a claim with their major medical plan.
 This can help catch issues early and reduce out-of-pocket costs.